 Establish clear policies and procedures

-Most data breaches involve employees, but, in most cases, these trusted insiders aren’t trying to harm the organization.
-Negligence, misunderstandings, and lack of knowledge of corporate security policies all put an organization’s data security at risk.
+Although most data breaches involve employees in most cases, these trusted insiders aren’t trying to harm the organization.
+Negligence, misunderstandings, and lack of knowledge of corporate security policies put an organization’s data security at risk.

 Preventing accidental data breaches requires clear communication of corporate security policies.
 All employees, contractors, and other trusted insiders should sign corporate security policies and confidentiality agreements.
 By doing so, an organization reduces the risk of accidents because everyone with access to sensitive data understands how that data can be used and how it should be protected.